 What is Mega Camerupt as a Raid Boss?

-- It appears in Mega Raids
+- Appears in Mega Raids

-- Camerupt encounter
+- Rewards include Camerupt encounter and Mega Energy

 Why Mega Camerupt Matters